Alternative Choices for You

 Can Ivacy Unblock Netflix and iPlayer?

-In our tests, Ivacy successfully unblocked both the full US Netflix catalog and BBC iPlayer flawlessly.
+In our tests, Ivacy unblocked the full US Netflix catalog and BBC iPlayer flawlessly.

-Ivacy claims to unblock a great many additional services.
-We haven’t tested them all but can confirm that it unblocks Amazon Prime US.
+Ivacy does also claim to unblock a great many additional services from across the globe, including Hulu.
+We haven't tested them all, but can confirm that the provider can unblock US Prime Video.

-If you do encounter any problems with these or other streaming services, then Ivacy’s dedicated IP feature should provide you with an IP address that hasn’t been blacklisted.
+If you do encounter any issues with these streaming services, then Ivacy's dedicated IP feature should be able to provide you with an IP address that hasn't been blacklisted.